agoda-com/ninjato/README.md

 }
 ```

-List of body converters provided via extension artifacts can be found in [b]Setup[/b] section.
+List of body converters provided via extension artifacts can be found in **Setup** section.

 #### Interceptors
 Interceptors are instances that are executed prior (`RequestInterceptor`) the request is served by